 Chuckanut Manor Seafood & Grill

-Just north of the Samish flats, this restaurant has been serving visitors and locals alike for more than 50 years.
+Just north of the Samish Flats, this restaurant has been serving visitors and locals alike for more than 50 years.
 Open for lunch and dinner, Chuckanut Manor offers fresh seafood with a side of water views.
 Don’t miss the Dungeness crab cakes.

 Bow-Edison

-Located off Chuckanut Drive at the Bow Junction, the charming community of Edison is a compact hub of shops and eateries.
+A short drive west, the charming community of Edison is a compact hub of shops and eateries.
 Terramar Brewstillery offers beer, spirits, and wood-fired pizzas made with local ingredients.
 The Taproom is kid and dog-friendly, while the adjoining Speakeasy is 21+.
 For lighter fare, head to Slough Food for wine, cheese, and small bites in their courtyard a cafe.
-Before you depart, pick up fresh bread and baked goods from Breadfarm’s curbside window.
-If you don’t want to leave Chuckanut Drive, Cob + Cork in Bow is located right at the junction and serves up hearty farm-to-table items from land and sea.
+Before you depart, pick up fresh bread and baked goods from the Breadfarm.

 The Oyster Bar